Krypt1k86/bfvd/README.md

-bsvd
+bfvd
 ====
 [![Build Status](https://travis-ci.org/bitcoinsv/bsvd.png?branch=master)](https://travis-ci.org/bitcoinsv/bsvd)
 [![Go Report Card](https://goreportcard.com/badge/github.com/bitcoinsv/bsvd)](https://goreportcard.com/report/github.com/bitcoinsv/bsvd)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/bitcoinsv/bsvd)

-bsvd is a full node Bitcoin (BSV) implementation written in Go (golang).
+bfvd is a full node Bitcoin Frog Vision (BFV) implementation written in Go (golang).

-This project is a port of the [bchd](https://github.com/gcash/bchd) codebase to Bitcoin (BSV).
+This project is a port of the [bsvd](https://github.com/bitcoinsv/bsvd) codebase to Frog Vision (BFV).
 It provides a high powered and reliable blockchain server which makes it a suitable backend to serve blockchain data to lite clients and block explorers or to power your local wallet.

-bsvd does not include any wallet functionality by design as it makes the codebase more modular and easy to maintain.
+bfvd does not include any wallet functionality by design as it makes the codebase more modular and easy to maintain.
 The [bsvwallet](https://github.com/bitcoinsv/bsvwallet) is a separate application that provides a secure Bitcoin (BSV) wallet that communicates with your running bsvd instance via the API.